 To assign an Application Role to a User:

-- Navigate to a User object record in Business Admin or a custom object tab.
+- Navigate to a User object record in Business Admin > Objects > Users or a custom object tab.

-- In the User Roles section, click Add.
+- In the User Role Setup section, click Create.

 - Select one or more Application Roles from the dialog.